 It is funny how time changes perspective.
 My collection is 500+ strong.
 Mostly modern European, Sport and Supercar focused.
 On the odd occasion, I will step outside this path and taste the fruits of the common classic or vintage wine.

 I recently introduced the Mercedes-Benz 190 SL from AUTOart and now the Toyota 2000 GT.
 Yes, a Japanese car!
-Personally, I find Japanese automobiles lacking charter and depth.
-The modern cars are just copies.
+Personally, I find Japanese automobiles lacking character and depth.
+Modern cars are just copies.
 They are translations of “other” brands, so stepping outside the norm came with a be of trepidation.
-The Toyota 2000 GT is not the typical cookie cutter; style and performance are two key ingredients here.
+The Toyota 2000 GT is not the typical cookie-cutter; style and performance are two key ingredients here.
 It was considered the supercar of its era.

 From an exterior perspective, the overall lines and subtleties of the design are captured very well by AUTOart.
 Our example is completed in White with standard non-wire wheels and is also a right-hand drive.
 Paint has been a bone of contention with AUTOart’s composite series, though I’m happy to report the paint on the Toyota 2000 GT is completed well with a deep and consistent feel.
 It is far from the generic look of earlier releases.
 The exterior chrome is on par too, a good thing as this model features a lot of it!